Skip to Content

 For more information on enabling debug logs and verbose logs, see these resources:

-To add additional log information for OData APIs, including SQL data sent to the database, edit the Private Agent configuration file and set DebugJDML to true.
+To add additional log information for OData APIs, including SQL data sent to the database, edit the private agent configuration file and set DebugJDML to true.

-Accessing the API Logs Page
+Access the API Logs page

-The API Logs page can be accessed from the Harmony Portal menu, or from other pages within API Manager:
+The API Logs page can be accessed from the Harmony portal menu, or from other pages within API Manager:

-API Logs Page Header
+API Logs page header

 The header along the top of the API Logs page includes the API Manager navigation menu, a search bar, filters, and additional options: